GauravN0910/ARVR-Project/README.md

 # Assets
 The contents of this directory correspond to the scripts, materials, and prefabs used to implement the virtual environment.

-## Blender Assets
-- Download Blender Version 3.2 or higher
-- Open `.blend` files from the Blender Directory

 ## Scripts
 The scripts in this directory are used to implement all the functional components of the application.